BlueSocial/Blue_Social_Web3/README.md

 - We built a way to show users wallet balance in app of BLUE Sepolia Tokens.
 - We built Thirdweb in-app wallets for sign up and sign in.
 - We built smart accounts/wallets for users, sponsoring gas fees.
-- We built website below and integrated Thirdweb Pay to allow users to buy tokens with credit card / crypto.
+- We built the website below and integrated Thirdweb Pay to allow users to buy tokens with credit card / crypto.

 [Official Website](https://web3.blue.social/)